Humane Society of Jefferson County WA

 You and I don't ever want to go back to those days.

-Your gift today to the Humane Society of Jefferson County WA provides relief to the pet overpopulation crisis by offering low-cost spay and neutering services to those who cannot afford veterinary care.
+Your gift today provides relief to the pet overpopulation crisis by offering low-cost spay and neuter services to those who cannot afford veterinary care.

-Your gift to the the Humane Society of Jefferson County will provide the best care possible for all of Jefferson County's lost, abandoned, and unhoused dogs and cats.
+Your gift to the the Humane Society of Jefferson County WA will provide the best care possible for all of Jefferson County's lost, abandoned, and unhoused dogs and cats.

-Each of these amazingly resilient animals is worthy of your big-hearted gifts.
+Every animal is worthy of your big-hearted gifts.
 Please give generously, the animals will forever be grateful for your kindness!

 Get Involved